nishith-b/Base-NodeJS-Template/README.md

   }
 }

+-go inside the `src` folder and execute the following command npx sequelize init

 - If you're setting up your dev environment set up username and password of your db and mention db name in dialect.do same for test and prod env